berna1995/htb-writeups/Busqueda/README.md

 The idea here is to inject something using this form.

-If you look carefully enough you can see at the header of the page something really interesting:
+If you look carefully enough you can see at the footer of the page something really interesting:

 ```
 Powered by Flask and Searchor 2.4.0